 - Subject matter experts and skilled specialists to help federal agencies deliver high-quality human capital services, and identify and realize efficiencies in service delivery, allowing internal staff to focus on agency strategic mission objectives.

-- An understanding that successful organizations, be they private or public sector, are driven by high quality, high morale and highly motivated employees.
-Leidos brings its experience and expertise to its government partners to assist them in achieving this success, and in doing so, we assist them in providing value-added products to the public they serve.
+- An understanding that successful organizations, be they private or public sector, are driven by high quality, highly motivated employees with access to efficient work processes and technology.
+Leidos brings its experience and expertise to its government partners to assist them in achieving this success, and in doing so, supports them in providing value-added products to the public they serve.

-- May include IT components as a component of the professional service requirement, but IT cannot comprise the majority of the scope:
+- May include Information Technology (IT) components as a part of the professional service requirement, but IT cannot comprise the majority of the scope;

 - Allows for ancillary support components (ODCs) such as equipment and supplies;

 - Allows for all contract types at the task order level (e.g., cost-reimbursement (all types), fixed-price (all types), time-and-materials, and Labor-Hour) or combined types;